-Most PSE-listed companies, especially the profitable ones, distribute a portion of their earnings to their shareholders by paying dividends in the form of cash or free additional shares of stock.
-Stock market investors generally receive dividends once or up to four times per year.
+Most PSE-listed companies, especially the profitable ones, distribute a portion of their earnings to their shareholders by paying cash dividends or free additional stock shares.
+Stock market investors generally receive dividends up to four times yearly.

-For example, if a company declares a cash dividend of PHP 0.35 per share, a stockholder with 10,000 shares of that company will be paid PHP 3,150 (PHP 0.35 x 10,000 minus 10% withholding tax).
+For example, if a company declares a cash dividend of ₱0.35 per share, a stockholder with 10,000 shares of that company will be paid ₱3,150 (₱0.35 x 10,000 minus 10% withholding tax).
 The investor can either withdraw or reinvest their cash dividend.

-If a company declares a 30% stock dividend, a stockholder with 10,000 shares will receive an additional 3,000 shares of stock.
+If a company declares a 30% stock dividend, a stockholder with 10,000 shares will receive an additional 3,000 shares.
 The investor can sell these shares after they're issued.

-Being a stockholder of a corporation earns one the right to vote in the election of the Board of Directors in its annual stockholders’ meeting.
+Stockholders of a corporation have the right to vote in the election of the Board of Directors in its annual stockholders’ meeting.
 Stockholders also receive a share of the company's remaining assets once it closes down.

-All Filipinos (including OFWs) and foreigners 18 years old and above can invest in the Philippine Stock Exchange.
+All Filipinos and foreigners 18 years old and above can invest in the Philippine Stock Exchange.

 Minors or children below 18 years old may participate in the stock market through an In Trust For (ITF) account, which should be opened for them by their parents or guardians.
 In this case, stock investing is ideal for building a child's college tuition fund.

-You can start investing in stocks for as low as PHP 5,000.
-Some stockbrokers don't require a minimum investment amount, as long as you have enough money in your account to purchase stocks and pay the trading fees.
+You can start investing in stocks for as low as ₱5,000.
+Some stockbrokers don't require a minimum investment amount as long as you have enough money in your account to purchase stocks and pay the trading fees.

-To gain more knowledge about investing in stocks, you can read online resources and attend seminars on the basics of stock market investing.
+To learn how to start investing in stocks in the Philippines, you can read online resources and attend seminars on the basics of stock market investing.